-The urban legend that one cat can reproduce 420,000 kittens in just seven years is unbelievable and baseless yet no one seems to question it.
-There is one thing that we all can agree on — no matter how you do the math, there are too many cats/kittens and too few homes.
+There is an urban legend floating around out there that says one cat can reproduce 420,000 kittens in just seven years!
+That is unbelievable and baseless yet no one seems to question it….the truth is closer to one cat and it’s offspring will produce nearly 50,000 cats in ten years.
+Either way, there is one thing that we all can agree on, no matter how you do the math, there are too many cats/kittens and too few homes!

 The Calculate -This calculations below (loosely) apply math to scientific principles as they relate to cat reproduction.
 Taken into consideration are factors such as a high percentage of owned cats that are neutered and a small percentage of neutered feral cats.
 Also factored in are annual mortality rates as well as post-weaning survival rates of kittens.

 The calculator shows that one unspayed cat and her offspring could result in 2905 kittens at 7 years and 49,000 at 10 years!
-But no rational person would think that 2905 kittens produced by one cat and her offspring in 7 years is acceptable.
+The numbers are staggering but with your help, Purr Partners will make an even larger impact on the cat community in Central North Carolina.

 - The average mature cat can have 3 litters with a total of 12 kittens per year; 10.2 surviving kittens of which 4.7 are female

 - The average litter size is 4 kittens with 15% loss before reaching weaning age (3.4 kittens per litter)

 - Gender ratio per litter averages of males to females is roughly 46.5% female (of 3.4 kittens = 1.8 males and 1.6 females)

 - 35% spay ratio allowance for offspring (unscientific factor balancing owned and stray cats)

 - 20% annual mortality ratio not factored into this equation:

 - An immature cat’s first litter usually consists of 2 kittens versus 4.